ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/details-page.md

 ## Navigating

 Now that we have a details page, let's set up the navigation to the page and then back again.
 The first thing we should do is set up the route to the page.
 From a URL perspective, it makes sense that the page should be a child to the `/tea` route.
 Also, since we will be displaying a particular tea it makes sense that the tea's ID should be part of the route.

-Add a route in `App.tsx`.
-It will be similar to the existing `/tea` route with the following differences:
+Copy the `/tea` route in `App.tsx`.
+Modify it to have the following differences:

 - The path will be `/tea/:id`.
 - `<TeaDetailsPage />` will be the component rendered within `TeaProvider`.

 **Note:** we do now have two different tea contexts, which defeats the purpose of why we created `TeaProvider` in the first place.
 This will be fixed in a couple of labs from now.

 We want to navigate from the `TeaListPage` page to the `TeaDetailsPage` page.
 A logical choice for the trigger is to use a click on the tea's card to start the navigation.
-Let's write a test for that in `src/tea/TeaListPage.test.tsx`.
+Let's write a test for that in `src/pages/tea/TeaListPage.test.tsx`.

 ```tsx
 it('navigates to the details page when a tea card is clicked', async () => {